Sustainable Business Travel

 Booking travel and accommodation

-Travel and accommodation can be booked through the University’s appointed travel agent Diversity Travel.
+Travel and accommodation can be booked through the University’s appointed travel agent CTM Travel.

 Information on how to make a booking can be found on our Corporate Travel page (requires login).

 Health advice for those travelling overseas is available at the NHS Scotland website Fit for Travel.

 If necessary, you should consult a medical clinic or doctor four to six weeks before departing on your journey.
 The consultation will determine the need for any vaccinations and/or anti-malarial medication, as well as any other medical items which you may require.

 Travel health advice can also be obtained from the University’s Occupational Health Service (GO Health Services).
 You will need to provide a purchase order to cover the costs of any vaccinations and/or anti-malarial medication provided by the Service.

 General travel safety advice is available at the NHS Scotland website Fit for Travel.